stephenhuh/shellconfig/README.md

 * f<?>, F<?> skip to ? char - forward and backwards
 * cw -> change word at cursor
 * ciw -> change full word

+## My Selected Tools
+#### Texteditor: VIM
+* oh-my-zsh - apple theme
+* iTerm2
+* TMUX
+* koala for sass

+## Need Moar Plugins
+See vim-plug repo.

+### On Colors:
+* Made for Badwolf colorscheme -- colorschemes really don't matter in the end - but get em all lol
+* can use flazz/vim-colorschemes to alter colorschemes and download em all at once.
+* For GNOME shells get rid of powerline, use airline, then alias as shown in `install.sh`

 TMUX HOTKEYS TO REMEMBER
 ---